 Our clients include owners, owner-developers, construction management firms, general contractors, trade contractors, vendors, and design professionals.

 Contact our experienced attorneys for legal assistance regarding a construction contract dispute.
 Call for a consultation at 407-843-5353 or 888-279-3811 (toll-free).
-Our office is in Winter Park, Florida, and we represent clients throughout the state of Florida.
+Our office is in Maitland, Florida, and we represent clients throughout the state of Florida.